Camora0/Wasteland-Reborn/loreout.md

 Some users also need to take this step:
 In Windows Explorer open the LoreOut\Stock Game folder.
 Right-click Fallout4.exe > Properties > Change High DPI settings > Enable Override > High DPI Scaling Behavior > Set scaling to Application
+Finally, a small number of users have also needed to adjust the High DPI settings with \LoreOut\mods\Fallout 4 Script Extender (F4SE)\Root > f4se_loader.exe

 ### Launching Game